godfrey0/resume-1/README.md

 - FinTech developer in connecting the frontend, middleware to backend, automation and the internet of things.
 -
 SKILLS
 - FinTech concepts and technology.
-Developers toolkit in connecting the Frontend, Middleware to Backend, Automation, API, RPA, Bots and Future.
+Developers Toolkit in connecting the Frontend, Middleware to Backend, Automation, API, RPA, Bots and Future.
 - DevOps: Build, Deploy, Monitor, AI, ML, Algo-trading, Blockchain and Algorithms
-- EdX: Design thinking, Python, JavaScript, HMTL, CSS, Node.js, Python, Github, Replit, Scrum and Agile.
+- ed X: Design thinking, Python, JavaScript, HMTL, CSS, Node.js, Python, Github, Replit, Scrum and Agile.
 -
 DEED
 - Pursued an award granted by the Government of the Republic of Singapore for the course of study to be granted to the Government by Tel Aviv, Israel with a six-year overseas scholarship bond obligations.